ccomeaux/boardgamegeek4android/CONTRIBUTING.md

 - Run app to verify that the configuration is picked up correctly.

 ## Translating
-If you want to help the project translating the app, you have to:
+If you want to help the project by translating the app, you have to:

 1. Go in [/app/src/main/res](https://github.com/ccomeaux/boardgamegeek4android/tree/develop/app/src/main/res);
-2. Copy and translate the following files in ```value``` folder:
+2. Copy and translate the following files in the ```value``` folder:

 - arrays.xml
 - strings.xml